Welcome to Future Heirlooms, where we interview textile artists and explore creativity and technique.

 Describe your Studio Practice

 My studio practice is all over the place, sometime I literally work every hour sent in a total fit of untamed inspiration and usually a deadline and sometimes I just lope around feeling guilty and strange and like I am not making enough money and I should get a proper job.
 It would be difficult to write a day in the life, I am not very consistent.
 I would love to have a gallery or an agent that would just arrange all these shows for me, because I have an endless stream of ideas, but end up spending so much time on admin.
 Any offers?

-How has your work evolved since you first began working with embroidery?
+How has your work evolved since you first began with Embroidery?

 In some ways it has evolved A LOT, technically, conceptually and technical conceptuality regarding use of material.
 But I think my interest in human nature has been a constant and my conviction that the face is the door.

-What else do you spend your time doing?
-Hobbies?
-Family?
-Jobs?
-Activities?
-Do any of these inform your work?
+What else do you spend your time doing and do these inform your work?